ClusterWS/ClusterWS-Website/docs/guide/server/README.md

 ```

 ### mode (optional)
-* Type: enum
+* Type: `enum Mode`
 * Available: `Mode.Single`, `Mode.Scale`
 * Default: `Mode.Scale`

 This option allows you to specify in which mode you want run ClusterWS server.

-* `Mode.Single`- whole server will run in a single process without any scaling, all options for scale will be ignored.
+* `Mode.Single`- server will run in a single process (all scaling functionality will be ignored).
-* `Mode.Scale`- server will use scale options to determine how many processes needs to be run.
+* `Mode.Scale`- server will use scale options to determine how many processes needs to be spawn.

-To use this option you need to import `Mode` enum from `@clusterws/server` server.

 ```js
 const { ClusterWS, Mode } = require('@clusterws/server');